ytnobody/Yukemuri/packages/create-yukemuri/templates/base/README.md

-# Yukemari Application
+# Yukemari Application ♨️

-This is a new PWA built with Yukemari framework powered by HonoX.
+This is a new PWA built with Yukemari framework powered by Hono + Preact.

 ## Getting Started